This Car: "Charmaine"

 1956 Packard Caribbean fifty-sixth series, hardtop, 6-person (body type #5697).
 Credit: Detroit Public Library.
 7

-Thanks to the wonderful people in the Packard Club, I've learned that this car's VIN (Vehicle Identification Number) was originally delivered to Philadelphia, PA.
 I've also learned much about factory production problems, how they contributed to defects and subsequent deterioration; and the variety of creative solutions employed by owners seeking to salvage their prized Caribbeans -- including borrowing body panels and other parts from donor cars.

 As anyone involved in automobile restoration will attest, varying degrees of cosmetic accuracy occur in the most thorough of restorations (particularly low production, highly customized vehicles for which factory records are limited or non-existent), often sparking debate about a car's authenticity.
 Thanks to strong club support, I've generously been given interesting information and photographs by people involved with this car over the years.
 This includes these 2006 photos showing the car undergoing restoration at Hibernia Restorations.
 It is wearing the correct "M.E.S." code color scheme.
 As for the interior, while it carries similarly corresponding colors (as well as the Caribbean-specific seat frames), it differs from the "official" Caribbean offering in that the rear side and door panels are fabric-covered rather than leather.